 In order to ensure the safety and security of each child, we ask you to read and follow the General Policies and Procedures found at our website http://communityed.mtsac.edu/.
 You can also find the Medical Release Form and Daily Timeline at this site.

-This year our program will run Monday-Thursday only.
-First class starts at 8:00am and the last one ends at 4:45pm.
+Our program runs Monday-Thursday.
+The first class starts at 8:00am and the last one ends at 4:45pm.

 Fees: $154 (does not include material fees)